 "The goal is to automatically send a daily summary of these updates to a specific Teams channel."

-"We are encountering several issues with our Copilot Studio Agent after publishing it to Microsoft Teams.
-While the Agent behaves as expected inside Copilot Studio, its behavior in Teams has been inconsistent and confusing."
+"We are encountering several issues with our Copilot Studio Agent after publishing it to Microsoft Teams."

 "I have single SharePoint site setup as the datasource to use.
 I have published successfully and shared it to invidivuals.
 I install the chat app, but it never responds."

-"I publish the agent and via share link in CP Studio, I add it to my company MS Teams.
-Test is ok.
-After that, I give permission in CP Studio to my colleague and send the link to be added to Teams... the agent reply "don't" know."
+"I give permission in CP Studio to my colleague and send the link to be added to Teams... the agent reply "don't" know."

 "The agent would sometimes generate the correct OData filter… and other times fail with the same input.
 Completely inconsistent."